 Site and Study Coordination

-Our model consists of a group of dedicated research nurses trained by the network office.
+The PCRC aids in site access across therapeutic areas for trials involving ambulatory patients with both chronic and acute disease.
+Our model consists of a group of dedicated research coordinators and specialists trained by the network office which lives in the Duke Clinical Translational Science Institute (CTSI).
 PCRC Project Management ensures that study milestones are completed according to timelines.
 PCRC coordinates contract and financial services for all network practices.
 Use of this model ensures quality data collection, enhances allocation of site personnel, and protects sites from fiscal responsibility for a full-time study coordinator position.

 Dr. Dolor came to the DCRI in 1996 after receiving her medical training at Duke University School of Medicine, including residency and a fellowship in General Internal Medicine.
 Dr. Dolor is the director of the Primary Care Research Consortium (PCRC), a network of primary-care practices in the Duke University Health System and outlying communities.
-She has helped lead a number of medical, surgical, and outcomes studies, including the CAFFS trial, which determined the outcomes of treating recurrent sinus infections with nasal steroids.
-The PCRC has participated in over 40 industry- and investigator-initiated studies on hypertension, hyperlipidemia, asthma, otitis, obesity, diabetes, depression, anticoagulation, and vaccines.
+Her research interests are primary care clinical and outcomes research.
+She has led or co-led several clinical trials in the primary care setting on hypertension, hyperlipidemia, asthma, otitis, obesity, diabetes, chronic pain, anticoagulation, and vaccines.

 Dr. Dolor is a Professor in General Internal Medicine and an assistant professor in the Department of Otolaryngology Head and Neck Surgery at Duke University Medical Center.
 She is also an adjunct Associate Professor at Vanderbilt University Medical Center.